MalcolmSlaney/LoudnessModel/README.md

 Long-term: Tal = 99 ms (aal = 0.01), Trl = 751 ms (arl = 0.00133)

+For more information on how and why these constants were modified, read section IV from the Moore et al. 2018 paper.

-The paper doesn't provide explicit scientific justification for using two specific time constants.
-The closest it comes is describing their functional purposes - short-term for individual words/notes and long-term for sentences/phrases.
+Short-term is described by the paper as for individual words/notes and long-term for sentences/phrases.
 The time constants appear to be empirically determined rather than derived from fundamental auditory principles.
 Moore et al. (2018) focused on refining these values through experimental data fitting rather than explaining their theoretical basis.

 ## II.
 GETTING STARTED